Updated for Summer 2020

 These sponsorships feel incredibly organic because the aforementioned brands share the same values as the Study Tube community and, in turn, the marketing element feels non-invasive and mindful of their younger audience.

 This is the perfect reminder that an influencer’s following alone doesn’t guarantee return on investment.
 Study Tubers may not be able to boast the subscriber counts of other successful YouTube creators, but they have cultivated a close-knit community which is key to driving brand engagement.
+In fact, according to Linqia, 77% of marketers say they plan to work with micro-influencers over other types.

 Lay down the law